AVOID MAKING THESE GERMAN CV MISTAKES

 These are the CV elements that you could slightly adjust and reword for a job application:

-• Skills
+⭐ Skills

-Say you’re applying for a certain job, like product manager, you’d read the job description posted on the company website and then pull certain words or phrases from that and incorporate it naturally into your CV (see the above advice about keyword stuffing).
+Say you’re applying for a certain job, like product manager.
+You’d read the job description posted on the company website and then pull certain words or phrases from that and incorporate it naturally into your CV (see the above advice about keyword stuffing).

 RELATED CONTENT

-I help people move to Berlin and find work.
 A Canadian in Berlin for 10+ years, I have the unique experience of moving to Berlin – not once, but twice.
-During my time in Berlin, I’ve had five different visas and worked as both a freelancer and a permanent employee for a numerous companies.
-I even managed to find a new job during the pandemic and again in 2023, during Germany’s recession and massive tech layoffs.
-Over the years, I’ve shared my personal experiences by publishing a series of helpful blog posts, creating a thriving community of job seekers, and hosting events to help people find work in Berlin.
-In 2021, I decided to my coaching and recruiting talents to use by creating The Berlin Life, bringing my existing content and community together in one spot.
-The combination of my personal / professional experience means I know exactly what it takes to move to Berlin and find work.
+During my time in Berlin, I’ve had five different visas and worked as both a freelancer and a permanent employee for numerous Berlin companies.
+I even managed to find a new job during the pandemic and again in 2023, during Germany’s recession and massive layoffs in tech.